pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_object_example/chapter.md

 end
 ```

 If the Address Group, Network Group and Port Group objects are provisioned from a service, their related Firewall Group should already exist.
-The Firewall Group with which to associate the new generic object is selected from a dynamic drop-down in the service dialog (see [Service Dialog - Ordering a Network Group](#i6)).
+The Firewall Group with which to associate the new generic object is selected from a dynamic drop-down in the service dialog (see screenshot [Service Dialog - Ordering a Network Group](#i6)).

 ![Service Dialog - Ordering a Network Group](images/screenshot5.png)